What is SAS Programming?

 The SAS System creates and uses a variety of structured files called SAS files.
 These files are stored in the SAS data libraries.
 Learn more about SAS Libraries in the article Working with SAS libraries.

 SAS files stored in SAS data libraries are referred to as members of a library.
 Each member has a member type.
 The SAS System differentiates between SAS files and external Windows files in a folder by using unique file extensions.

-Some of the common extensions and member types are listed in the below table.
+The extensions and member types are listed in the below table.

 A data set is one of the types of SAS files.
 Data sets must have a name.
 Valid data set names can be 1 to 32 characters long and must begin with a letter or an underscore.

 SAS Data set has two parts: